tnt0216/Interview/Masters Code/README.md

 --------------------
 The purpose of this research was to assess the rheological and tensile similarity between various PVDF-CTFE legacy lots with varying synthesis and processing techniques.
 Dimension reduction (PCA / LDA) was used to reduce datasets containing 4 or more dimensions to 2 dimensions to qualitatively assess similarity.
 Distance calculations were also made to quantitatively assess similarity.
 Clustering (k-means) was applied to group similar polymer lots together to further verify similarities and assess outliers.
 Only the final versions of code are contained within this repo for viewing.

+*This research was conducted during the timeframe July 2023 - December 2024*

 VERSION REQUIREMENTS:
 --------------------
 These scripts were written using Python 3.9.13.
 I have included the requirements.txt for the environment set up with pip.